Scientific research at @ease

 - Easier access to mental health support

-We spot the barriers and break them down, so more young people can find @ease. - To share scientific knowledge
+We spot the barriers and break them down, so more young people can find @ease. - Sharing what we’ve learned

-The studies are overseen by prof. dr. Thérèse van Amelsvoort, Professor of Transitional Psychiatry at Maastricht University and co-founder of @ease.
-She is widely respected and internationally recognized for her work.
+The studies are overseen by Prof. Dr. Thérèse van Amelsvoort, Professor of Transitional Psychiatry at Maastricht University and co-founder of @ease.
+She is widely respected and internationally recognised for her work.